Lumley Castle

 Lumley Castle is a 14th-century quadrangular castle at Chester-le-Street in the North of England, near the city Durham, and a property of the Earl of Scarbrough.
 It is a Grade I listed building.
-It is currently a hotel.
+It is currently a hotel and sits on the banks of the Lumley Park Burn, tributary of the River Wear.
+The sundial located at Lumley Castle is Grade II listed.